 Salt Lake City, also known as Salt Lake or the acronym SLC, is the capital of the state of Utah and the seat of Salt Lake County.
 The city was founded by the second president of The Church of Jesus Christ of Latter-day Saints, Brigham Young back in 1847, and the city initially was a refuge from religious prosecution.
 Salt Lake City is also home to great tourist attractions; natural wonders such as the Bonneville Salt Flats, and Grandeur Peak are places where you can go to appreciate the beauty of nature.
 If you love art, Salt Lake City opens its over 40 galleries to the public every 3rd Friday of each month, which gives the opportunity to artsy people to browse through the large collection of artworks free of charge.
-There is still a lot more to explore in Salt Lake City, but if you feel like you’ve explored everything that the city offers, don’t worry.
+Visit and book an Airbnb or hotel - there is still a lot more to explore in Salt Lake City.
+However, if you feel like you’ve explored everything that the city offers, don’t worry.
 Exploring its neighboring towns and cities is a whole new ballgame.
 If you’re looking for your next road trip destination, check out the best day trips from Salt Lake City, Utah.

 Heber City is located at the heart of Wasatch County, founded by members of The Church of Jesus Christ of Latter-day Saints back in the 1850s.
 It is famous for dairy farming and ranching.
 Some of the activities that tourists can enjoy in this city are fishing, hunting, and other outdoor sports.
 Some of the places of interest in Heber City are the Heber Valley Railroad, Deer Creek State Park, CAF Utah Wing Museum, Snake Creek Grill, and its most famous restaurant, Dairy Keen.
 The city is an ideal destination for a road trip because it is just less than an hour away from Salt Lake City, at just 45.2 miles (72.7 kilometers).